xiandel/qa-rec-task.cypress/qa/javascript/README.md

 1. Refactor anything you would improve

 ## Tips
-1. Some branches cover multiple locations
+1. Some carer branches cover multiple locations
 1. Make sure to comment and add details of your thought process and any assumptions you have made
 1. Don't spend too long on it (2 hours max)